tablelandnetwork/tableland-js/packages/local-tableland/README.md

 ## Notes

  - Make sure to have Docker running before doing this.
  - Keep and eye out for Zombie processes.
-Killing the Deno process should kill all of the subprocesses, but this kind of script is prone to leaking zombies.
+Killing the Deno process should kill all of the subprocesses, but this kind of script is prone to leaking zombies 🧟
  - There are default values for the registry contract address and the validator wallet address that should match what is in eth-tableland, but you can edit these in `go-tableland/local/config.json`